 12) Get Underwater as you Snorkel or Dive

-The United States’ only living coral reef is found in the waters around the Florida Keys.
+The United States’ only living coral barrier reef is found in the waters around the Florida Keys.

 As such, there is a plethora of marine life to explore within the underwater world.